A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 At any given stage, we have a hierarchically hyperbolic group, and at the ``bottom level of the hierarchy'' we have hyperbolic groups (in the case of the first quotients, we had $\mathbb Z$ subgroups).
 In each of the hyperbolic groups, we take sufficiently deep finite-index subgroups, and quotient by those.
 In these later stages, in order to find the appropriate finite-index subgroups, we use the hypothesis that hyperbolic groups are residually finite.

 Once again, in this setting we establish a composite rotating family, a Greendlinger's Lemma, and the ability to lift.
-However, this first approximation hides several technical difficulties, some quite serious, as we now explain.
+However, this approximate description hides several technical difficulties, some quite serious, as we now explain.

 As mentioned above, we use the combinatorial/geometric structure of $\mathcal C(S)$ to prove various properties of the quotient via lifting.
 This means that either one has to make sure that all those properties pass to the quotients of the curve graphs, or to take lifts to $\mathcal C(S)$ for the further quotients as well.
 We choose the second option.